 Inside the locked bag is the Key Task.
 This task must be completed in order for the child to unlock the treasure box and get to the end treat.
 This needs to be completed correctly in order to be given access to the key.
 You can hide the key or simply give it to your child once they have completed the task.

-This task is a simple sudoku puzzle.
+This task is a simple sudoku puzzle, but with pictures, not numbers!
 It requires the child to cut out the pictures and place them in the appropriate spots in the puzzle in order to solve the puzzle and get the key.
 Cutting out the pieces offers some quick fine-motor skills practice.

 The child must then use logical reasoning to place the pictures in the correct parts of the grid so that none of the pictures appear in the same column, row or box.
 If your child has never been exposed to Sudoku before, this might take some explaining.
 Eventually, you’ll see your child picks it up quickly.